emcuttsy/monoglot-anxiety/content/english/blog/why-i-don-t-like-to-gendern-in-german-and-why-i-do-it-anyways.md

 Beyond linguistic differences, this conflict seems to me like a mismatch between to different ideas of what it means to achieve gender equality.

-On one side is the anglophone viewpoint — equality between the sexes means using the same language to describe everyone when possible.
+**On one side is the English viewpoint — equality between the sexes means using the same language to describe everyone whenever possible.**

 Make everything as gender-neutral as possible.
 Drop whatever remaining explicitly female forms remain are and adopt the "generic" (once masculine, now widely used) forms for everyone.
 On the most extreme end, try not to use gendered terms even for ideas directly linked to biological sex (i.e., birthing parent instead of mother, people with testicles instead of men)

-On the other side is the German viewpoint — equality between the sexes means both sexes are equally visible.
-In practice, this means explictly pointing out women who are otherwise invisibly swept into the generic masculine.
+**On the other side is the German viewpoint — equality between the sexes means both sexes are equally visible.** In practice, this means explictly pointing out women who are otherwise invisibly swept into the generic masculine.

 So, lean harder into the male/female distinction in job titles and normalize use of the female title alongside the male version.
 Write "we want to hire a male doctor or female doctor" and not just "we want to hire a doctor (generic masculine)."
 Create new feminine forms of titles that didn't have a feminine form before, like Bundeskanzler (prime minister) — Bundeskanlzerin.
 Explicitly note everyone's sex and make sure women aren't forgotten.

+### Why I _gendern_, anyways

+I find the German philosophy on gender-inclusive language uncomfortable because it's basically the exact opposite of the one I grew up with as an English speaker.

-I find the second solution uncomfortable.
-But I don't feel it's really isn't my place to decide what feels inclusive when I'm a "guest" in a new language.
+But I don't feel it's really isn't my place to have strong opinions on what's inclusive when I'm a "guest" in a new language.
+It's all fun and games to imagine using German words for people the way animal species names work, but it's just that — a fun thought experiment.
+It's not something I'd ever try to convince anyone to adopt.

-**To me, it's not my opinion that matters: how German tickles my anglophone reflexes is not the point.
+**Ultimately, it's not my opinion that matters: how German tickles my anglophone reflexes is not the point.
 It's what German-speaking people feel.**

 And I certainly understand why someone who grew up speaking a thoroughly gendered language in which the masculine clearly dominates would think "hey,  isn't it about time that you include the women for once!"